Paul von Lettow-Vorbeck: Die Stunde Null

-By the end of the Second World War, Lettow-Vorbeck was destitute.
+By the end of World War II, Lettow-Vorbeck was destitute.
 His house in Bremen had been destroyed by Allied bombs, and he depended for a time on food packages from his friends Meinertzhagen and Smuts.
 After the postwar economic boom, however, he enjoyed comfortable circumstances again.
 In 1953 he visited Dar-es-Salaam, where he was welcomed by surviving Askaris who greeted him with their old marching song Heia Safari!
 British colonial officials welcomed him with full military honours.

 As colonialism came to an end in Africa, several activists for the independence of Tanganyika, who were all the sons of Lettow-Vorbeck's Askaris, came to seek his advice.
-As there had been violence against the White population in the former colony of German East Africa, Lettow-Vorbeck later recalled that he gave one of them, who later became a government official in independent Tanzania, " ..a good talking to.
+As there had been violence against the White population in the former colony of German East Africa, Lettow-Vorbeck later recalled that he gave one of them, who later became a government official in independent Tanzania, "...a good talking to.
 I told him not to despise the White people and not to humiliate them for the mistakes they made.
 'We only repudiate the small men, father,' he replied, 'When the White Man is big enough, as you were big enough, we continue to respect him.'"
 Lettow-Vorbeck was pleased by this answer, and laughed and slapped his knee when he told Leonard Mosley about the conversation.

 Personal life

 After his return from Africa, Lettow-Vorbeck married Martha Wallroth (1884–1953) in 1919.
-They had two sons and two daughters: Rüdiger (1921–1940), Arnd (1922–1941), Heloise (1923), and Ursula (1927).
+They had two sons and two daughters: Rüdiger (1921–1940), Arnd (1922–1941), Heloise (1923-2018), and Ursula (1927).

 Both his two sons, Rüdiger and Arnd von Lettow-Vorbeck, and his stepson Peter Wallroth, were killed in action serving in the Wehrmacht.